Aqara Vibrations Sensor T1

 attribute: {ID: 0x010e, type: 0x20},

-description: "Requires device button press",
+description: "Requires button press on device",

 zigbeeCommandOptions: {manufacturerCode},